jxnpass/jxnpass.github.io/index.md

 ![pic2](/pics/after_readme.png)

 GitHub automatically adds the entire README.md file at the bottom of your repo.
-This is great for employers, because now all information about your project's file system can be summarized in a very convenient spot!
+This is great for employers, because now all information about your project can be summarized in a very convenient spot!

 For more best practices on configuring your README.md file, I recommend using this [link](https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/).